-Candidates taking the full Advanced Level qualification at the end of the course take all four papers in a single exam series.
+Candidates taking the full Advanced Level qualification at the end of the course take all four papers in a single examination series.

 The Cambridge International AS Level forms 50 per cent of the assessment weighting of the full Advanced Level.

-Component Weighting (%) AS Α Paper 1 (21⁄2 hours) AS written paper, consisting of three sections: Section A: Applied anatomy and physiology Section B: Acquiring, developing and performing movement skills Section C: Contemporary studies in physical education and sport One compulsory question worth 30 marks on each of the three sections.
-(90 marks) 70 35 Paper 2 AS Coursework Candidates will follow a minimum of two activities from the activity profiles offered.
+Component Weig (% AS А Paper 1(21⁄2 hours)AS written paper, consisting of three sections:Section A: Applied anatomy and physiologySection A: Applied anatomy and physiologySection B: Acquiring, developing and performing movement skillsSection C: Contemporary studies in physical education and sportOne compulsory question worth 30 marks on each of the three sections.(90 marks) 70 35 Paper 2 AS Coursework Candidates will follow a minimum of two activities from the activity profiles offered.
 Assessment will take place in conditioned competitive situations/prescribed situations.
 (2 × 30 marks) Candidates will also produce a written action plan.
 Candidates should design, explain and follow an action plan for improvement in one of their chosen activities.
-(30 marks) Coursework will be internally assessed and externally moderated by Cambridge International.
-30 15 Paper 3 (21⁄2 hours) A Level written paper, consisting of three sections: Section A: Exercise and sport physiology Section B: Psychology of sport performance Section C: Olympic Games: a global perspective One compulsory question worth 30 marks on each of the three sections.
-(90 marks) - 35 Paper 4 A Level Coursework Candidates will follow a minimum of two activities from the activity profiles offered.
+(30 marks) Coursework will be internally assessed and externally moderated by Cambridge.
+30 15 Paper 3(21⁄2 hours)A Level written paper, consisting of three sections: Section A: Exercise and sport physiology Section B: Psychology of sport performance Section C: Olympic Games: a global perspectiveOne compulsory question worth 30 marks on each of the three sections.
+35 Paper 4 A Level Coursework Candidates will follow a minimum of two activities from the activity profiles offered.
 Assessment will take place in an open environment (effective performance).
 (2 × 30 marks) Candidates will be required to evaluate and appreciate a live performance in one of their chosen activities.
-(30 marks) Coursework will be internally assessed and externally moderated by Cambridge International. - 15
+(30 marks) Coursework will be internally assessed and externally moderated by Cambridge.
+15